 6. Swap cardio for weight training

-Decreasing testosterone and the overall stress of perimenopause can make you less able to tolerate or recover from cardio efforts.
-Cardio, or steady state exercise, is also associated with higher cortisol levels.
+Excessive aerobic activity increases cortisol production.
 In stead, swap in more gentle exercise like walking or swimming.
-Weight lifting and intentional intensity is incredible for perimenopause.
-It builds strength, balance, and can improve insulin sensitivity.
+Weight lifting and short intensity efforts is incredible for perimenopause.
+It builds strength, balance, bone density, and can improve insulin sensitivity.

 For anything more complex, it’s best to have your hormone levels tested and work with a practitioner.